What’s triggering your IBS? Here’s why you may need to get a Food Intolerance test!

 Keeping a food diary to track which foods might be triggering flare-ups is a good idea to begin with, but the most conclusive answers can often be found through food intolerance testing, a relatively new step forward in IBS medicine.
 Food intolerance tests can be conducted with just a small pinprick of blood and will reveal which foods you should definitely eliminate from your diet in order to vastly mitigate the symptoms of IBS.

-For more information on managing IBS or getting tested, get in touch with us on 800 England.
+For more information on managing IBS or getting tested, get in touch with us on 800 The Practice Poly Clinic.

 Articles You Might Like